lsst-ts/observatory-ops-docs/AuxTel/Standard-Operations/Daytime-Operations/latiss-daily-calibrations-BIAS-DARK-FLAT-all-filters-empty-procedure.rst

     .. code-block:: text
       :caption: :file:`auxtel/prepare_for/flat.py`

+    ..
+Note: We need to document and link here how to access the aux-cam01/02cameras.

 #.
+The **LATISS daily calibrations** BLOCK will queue the scripts focused on the calibration image adquisition.
 Run the script :file:`add_block.py` to the ATQueue  with the following configuration:

     .. code-block:: text
       :caption: :file:`add_block.py`